What is Negotiation and Leadership?

 Is there a dress code for the program?

 Business casual dress is the expected attire for all program functions, classes, and receptions.
-Please note that the room in which our program is held is air conditioned and kept at a cool temperature.
+Please note that for in-person programs, the room in which our program is held is air conditioned and kept at a cool temperature.

 Are meals included?

-Yes, a continental breakfast, plated lunch, and snacks are included each day of the program.
-In addition, a reception is held on Monday evening, for attendees at the Negotiation and Leadership program.
+For in-person programs, a continental breakfast, buffet lunch, and snacks are included each day of the program.
+In addition, a reception is held on Monday evening, for attendees of the Negotiation and Leadership program.

 Is Negotiation and Leadership accredited?